superwall/Superwall-Android/.github/CONTRIBUTING.md

 ## Testing

 If you add new code, please make sure it gets tested!
 When fixing bugs, try to reproduce the bug in a unit test and then fix the test.
 This makes sure we never regress that issue again.
-Before creating a pull request, run all unit tests by pressing **Cmd + U**.
+Before creating a pull request, run all unit and integration tests.
 Make sure they all pass and fix any broken tests.
 We also have a GitHub Action that runs the tests on push.

 ## Issues